EzeBernardine/100daysofcode/100daysR3_7-8-19/SVG.js/README.md

 ## **The Anatomy of an SVG**

+### The Viewport
+The viewport is the visible area of the SVG image.
+An SVG image can logically be as wide and high as you want, but only a certain part of the image can be visible at a time.
+The area that is visible is called the viewport.
+ It creates a “port” through which you can “view” a section of an SVG.
+>>  **The SVG viewport is like a porthole window whose size determines what you can see through it but it doesn’t define the size of whatever might be visible through that viewport.
+What’s on the other side could theoretically be any size at all.**

 ### **The ViewBox**

 The viewBox attribute defines the position and dimension, in user space, of an SVG viewport.

+>> if the viewport is like a window, the viewBox is like a telescope.

 Viewbox allows you to tell the parser to zoom in on that third.
-It eliminates the extra white space.
 Think of viewbox as a virtual approach to **crop an image**.
 Without it, your graphic will appear a third of its actual size.

 The value of the viewBox attribute is a list of four numbers min-x, min-y, width and height, separated by whitespace and/or a comma, which specify a rectangle in user space which is mapped to the bounds of the viewport established for the associated element.

+Whenever you use the viewBox attribute, remember to set your viewport dimensions too.
+If you don’t, they’ll default to 100% and you’ll likely have an oversized graphic:

 `viewBox="0 0 450 100"`
 `viewBox="minX minY width height"`